-Next, snap up this lovely soapstone snowshoe owl, with two adorable owlets under its wings.
+Next, snap up this lovely soapstone snowy owl, with two adorable owlets under its wings.

 Now that you've bought all sorts of brilliant art, made new friends, watched wonderful performances, and danced like no one was watching, it's time to load up the vehicle and return the way you came – the Dempster Highway, Canada's northernmost road and possibly the most scenic drive in all of North America.

 But we hope you're already planning your return trip to the Great Northern Arts Festival.